prakritiojha11/Simon-game/README.md

 # **Files**
 **The project consists of the following files:**
-**1) index.html: The main HTML file, which contains the game board and links to the CSS and JavaScript files.
+**1) index.html: The main HTML file, which contains the game board and links to the CSS and JavaScript files.<br>
-  2) styles.css: The CSS file, which contains the styling for the game board and buttons.
+  2) styles.css: The CSS file, which contains the styling for the game board and buttons.<br>
   3) game.js: The JavaScript file, which contains the game logic and functionality.**

 ###**Game Logic**